Table of Contents

 Pathology of a Lesion to the Sensory System

-The result of cortical or subcortical lesions are paraesthesiae, which often manifest themselves as sensations of tingling and numbness in the contralateral half of the body which are frequently distally emphasized.
+The result of cortical or subcortical lesions are paraesthesiae, which often manifest themselves as sensations of tingling and numbness in the contralateral half of the body, which are frequently distally emphasized.

-In case of an injury to the thalamus or a subthalamic lesion respectively, the information from the sensory system does not enter consciousness any more, causing the cessation of the sensory perception on the contralateral half of the body.
+In case of an injury to the thalamus or a subthalamic lesion, respectively, the information from the sensory system does not enter consciousness anymore, causing the cessation of the sensory perception on the contralateral half of the body.

 Deficiency of the anterolateral system

 In case of a complete lesion to the anterolateral system, there is a loss of the crude sense of touch (anterior spinothalamic tract) as well as a loss of the sensation of pain and temperature (lateral spinothalamic tract).
-This deficit occurs on the contralateral side because both fibre tracts of the anterolateral system cross over to the opposite side at the level of the spine.
+This deficit occurs on the contralateral side because both fiber tracts of the anterolateral system cross over to the opposite side at the level of the spine.

 Deficiency of the dorsal column system

 When the dorsal columns are lesioned, the proprioception as well as the fine sense of touch on the ipsilateral side is affected.
-The ipsilateral pathology is explained by the fact that the fibres of the dorsal column do not cross over to the opposite side before the level of the brain stem is reached.
+The ipsilateral pathology is explained by the fact that the fibers of the dorsal column do not cross over to the opposite side before the level of the brain stem is reached.

 Popular Exam Questions About the Sensorimotor System of the Brain